-Estimates indicate that wild salmon production increased over the period 1995-2001 by one million individuals, raising the annual yield of juvenile wild salmon from 0.3 million to over 1.3 million.
-To evaluate the state of the stock, ICES (2006) uses the current smolt production relative to the 50% level of the natural production capacity on a river-by-river basis.
+To evaluate the current state of the stock, ICES uses the smolt production relative to the level of natural production capacity on a river-by-river basis.
 This objective is likely to be met for several large rivers in the northern Baltic Sea area.
-In the rivers of the Gulf of Finland and the southern Baltic Sea, the condition of the wild stocks is poor.